MakeMHz/xbox-hd-plus/manual/Installation HD+ Software.md

-# Instllation HD+ Software
+# Installation - XboxHD+ Software
-This guide is for upgrading existing XboxHDMI, firmware 1.x.x, installs to XboxHD+.
+This guide is for the installation of the XboxHD+ software and kernel patch.

 ## Checklist
 - [ ] OpenXenium installed.